pablovegan/Python-tips-tools/README.md

 ### Pip and PyPI

-Once Python is installed, we can use either `pip` or `conda` to install new libraries in our environment. `pip` downloads packages from the [PyPI repository](https://pypi.org/), which usually has more libraries than the Conda repository.
+Once Python is installed, we can use either `pip` or `conda` to install new libraries in our environment. `pip` downloads packages from the [PyPI repository](https://pypi.org/)(Python Package Index), which usually has more libraries than the Conda repository.

 To simplify our life, we will install the third-party libraries we need from a .txt file named `requirements-dev.txt`, which also installs the dependencies in the `requirements.txt` file (intended just for users of the library, not developers).